Australia window tint laws are different in certain territories and states.

 - Windshield: Only uppermost 10% of windshield may be tinted.

 - Front side windows: Must have more than 35% VLT.

 - Back side windows: Must have more than 20% VLT.

 - Rear window: Must have more than 20% VLT.

 In South Australia (SA) windshields may only have a tinted strip on top, equaling to either 10% of total windshield area, or the portion of the windshield above the reach of windshield wipers, whichever is greater.

-Front side windows, back side windows and rear window may have 35% VLT or more.
+Front side windows can have 35% VLT, while back side windows and rear window may have 20% VLT or more.

 Other SA tint laws:

 - Reflective or mirror-like tinted film is not permitted above 10% reflectance level.